 Mauritius has long had a reputation as a gorgeous island renowned for its many waterfalls.
 One of the most famous is the 83 metre (272 foot) Chamarel Falls.
 However a discovery in the 1960’s is finally beginning to make the region famous for something else…

-This place baffles the experts and has started attracting tourists!
+This place baffles the experts and has started attracting tourists.

 According to geologists the colored sand was created from clay made of lava cooling off at different times, which effectively caused seven different colors of sand to form.
 But the mystery does not stop there, it only gets stranger…

-Experiments have been conducted where the sand is shaken and mixed together in a test tube, but a couple days later it has separated into individual bands of like colors.
+Experiments have been conducted where the sand is shaken and mixed together in a test tube, however a couple of days later it is always separated into individual bands of like colors.
 Scientists who have studied this are still mystified!
-And what if I were to say it gets even crazier than that?
+And what if I were to say it gets even crazier than that…